 Business Aspect found that this process was ideal to increase user awareness of BCM and the BCP’s and produced a number of awareness artefacts to further these efforts across the business.

 The engagement demonstrated Business Aspect’s capabilities in the risk and continuity domain as well as our ability to gain a strong sector based business understanding and using this understanding to work effectively with senior business management stakeholders.
-The engagement relationship also became one of “trusted advisor” and continues to be so at present.
+The engagement relationship also became one of “trusted advisor”.

 Further work is ongoing with the customer including undertaking an IT disaster recovery desktop scenario test and general BCM advisory services.